Annuities Are Not Just for Income

 Leaving a Legacy

 The guaranteed income only approach is going to leave you exposed in certain areas.
 Many of you might remember the green thumbs up and red thumbs down.
 It’s what I used as a graphic in the webinar to show how certain retirement strategies help plan for the five keys.
 Most traditional plans and products show deficiency in two or more areas.
-The goal is create a plan with five green thumbs up so you know all the risks have been eliminated.
+The goal is to create a plan with five green thumbs up so you know all the risks have been eliminated.

 Remember that an annuity is not just for income.
 The basic benefits provide what most people need and do so without the cost and time commitment of expensive insurance.